pacotine/dijkstra-a_star-mapper/README.md

 --heuristic       <heuristic>   define the heuristic (can only be used if <path_finder_algorithm>=a-star), where <heuristic> includes [chebyshev, octile, euclidean] for <map_type>=config and [manhattan] for <map_type>=image | default: chebyshev if <map_type>=config ; manhattan if <map_type>=image

+--verbose                       log each step of the path finder algorithm and print the graph

 --no-animation                  deactivate search animation before displaying the path found
 ```
 You can also display this documentation with the following command: